All Episodes

 Then she made the girl masturbate in front of her and taught her some new techniques.

-Now, the first predator of co, of course, is uh Mark Foley, uh Florida Congressman creepy pervert.
+Now, the first predator, of course, is Mark Foley, Florida Congressman Creepy Pervert.

 The second predator is a character in Eve Ensler's play, The Vagina Monologues.

-Insler has since changed the girl's age to sixteen, the age of some of Foley's pages like now the one in question is eighteen.
+Ensler has since changed the girl's age to 16, the age of some of Foley's pages.

-Anyway, an audiences still embrace the play and that scene at colleges and in theaters around the world.
+Anyway, and audiences still embrace the play and that scene at colleges and in theaters around the world.

 But why is one sexual predator despised and the other celebrated?